 As pictured you can see I intend to mount the combustion chamber horizontally in an attempt to keep the COG low.
-The first job is to remove the original engine mounting frame and replace it with my own.

-I am happy with the position of the engine as shown above, the supporting frame will now be reinforced and this will also allow spaces to mount all the accessories required to run the engine.
+I’m happy with the position of the engine as shown above, the supporting frame will now be reinforced and this will also allow spaces to mount all the accessories required to run the engine.